 My favourite scenes are the following.
 Mary helping Jack with his car.
 The plane crashing into the house which has rows of freshly dug war graves right next door to it.
 David and Jack meeting Cadet White, sharing his chocolate, getting to know him and then hearing tragic news about him.
 All the scenes featuring the patriotic Herman Schwimpf.
 David saying goodbye to his family.
 David and Jack looking through Cadet White’s personal belongings.
 Mary thinking she has hurt a soldier when she crashes her ambulance.
 Jack visting David’s parents.
 The older woman helping Mary choose a dress to wear when she is with Jack.
 Mary finding Jack in the nightclub, the look she gives the other woman he is with is priceless(if looks could kill, then that gal would be flat on the floor).
 All the scenes featuring the planes.
 I also love the intertitle saying the film is dedicated to the dead airman”To those young warriors of the sky, whose wings are folded about them forever, this picture is reverently dedicated.”

 This is a film that I never get tired of watching.
 It moves and impresses in equal measure.
 It is one of the very best films to be made during the Silent era.
 Any other fans of this one?
-If you’ve never seen it I highly recommend you buy the Masters Of Cinema Blu-Ray disc, the film looks stunning on that and there are some good extras too.
+If you’ve never seen it I highly recommend you buy the Blu-Ray disc, the film looks stunning in that format and there are some good extras too.